AdobeDocs/experience-platform.en/help/destinations/guardrails.md

 ### Dataset exports {#dataset-exports}

-Dataset export is currently supported in "FIRST FULL and then INCREMENTAL" pattern.
-The guardrails described in this section apply to the first full export that occurs after an export flow is set up.
+Dataset exports are currently supported in a "First Full and then Incremental" [pattern](/help/destinations/ui/export-datasets.md#scheduling).
+The guardrails described in this section apply to the first full export that occurs after a dataset export workflow is set up.

-**Dataset Types**
+## Dataset Types {#dataset-types}

 Datasets exported from Experience Platform can be of two types, as described below:

 **Timeseries**
-Timeseries datasets are also known as XDM Experience Events in Experience Platform terminology.
+Timeseries datasets are also known as *XDM Experience Events* in Experience Platform terminology.
-Dataset schema includes a top level "timestamp" column Data is ingested in an append-only fashion
+The Dataset schema includes a top level *timestamp* column.
+Data is ingested in an append-only fashion.

 **Record**
-Record datasets are also known as XDM Individual Profile in Experience Platform terminology.
+Record datasets are also known as *XDM Individual Profile* in Experience Platform terminology.
-Dataset schema does not include a top level "timestamp" column Data is ingested in upsert fashion
+The Dataset schema does not include a top level *timestamp* column.
+Data is ingested in upsert fashion.

-The guardrails below are grouped by scheduled or ad-hoc export type, and then further by dataset type and exported file type.
+The guardrails below are grouped by the format of the exported file, and then further by dataset type.

 <table>
 <thead>